worthyag/SixLove/reports/finalReport.md

 _The app that houses the calendar._

 In terms of the `planner` app it was imperative that I tested that the page loaded without error, and that users were able to use the calendar to add, edit, view, and delete tennis sessions.
-I also had to ensure that those changes were in fact reflected in the database. **Code snippet 20** displays the unit tests that I conducted.
+I also had to ensure that those changes were in fact reflected in the database. **figure 117** displays the unit tests that I conducted.

 ```python
 ...